SegHaxx/citadel-gay/citadel/docs/databaselayout.md

 -----------------------
 Can one have an elegant kludge?
 This must come pretty close.

-Private mail is sent and recieved in the *Mail>* room, which otherwise behaves pretty much as any other room.
+Private mail is sent and recieved in the `Mail>` room, which otherwise behaves pretty much as any other room.
 To make this work, we have a separate Mail> room for each user behind the scenes.
-The actual room name in the database looks like *"0000001234.Mail"* (where *'1234'* is the user number) and it's flagged with the *QR_MAILBOX* flag.
+The actual room name in the database looks like `0000001234.Mail` (where `1234` is the user number) and it's flagged with the `QR_MAILBOX` flag.
 The user number is stripped off by the server before the name is presented to the client.
 This provides the ability to give each user a separate namespace for mailboxes and personal rooms.

 This requires a little fiddling to get things just right.
-For example, *make_message()* has to be kludged to ask for the name of the recipient of the message whenever a message is entered in *Mail>*.
+For example, `make_message()` has to be kludged to ask for the name of the recipient of the message whenever a message is entered in `Mail>`.
 But basically it works pretty well, keeping the code and user interface simple and regular.